Dog & Cat Teeth Cleaning in Canton, MI: Healthy Mouths, Happy Pets

 Gum disease is the most common clinical condition we see in pets, but it's also entirely preventable with routine dental care.
-Our hospital in Canton adheres to AAHA's dentistry guidelines to offer the most complete dental services including oral exams, cleanings, dental X-rays and more.
+Our animal hospital in Canton adheres to AAHA's dentistry guidelines to offer the most complete dental services including oral exams, teeth cleanings, dental X-rays and more.
 We recommend daily and professional care so your pet can enjoy a clean mouth and a happier, healthier life.

 Our Dental Protocols and Services

 Comprehensive pet dental care involves several steps to ensure optimal health for every patient.
 We follow AAHA's recommendations to provide the following professional services:

 Pets of all ages need to undergo oral exams during their yearly visits.
 These exams include checking for retained baby teeth, swelling, plaque and tartar buildup, oral tumors, and gum disease.
 A cursory exam can be conducted while your pet is fully awake, but a more complete exam should be done while your pet is sedated prior to their teeth cleaning procedure.

 Before your pet's professional teeth cleaning, they need to be examined and may also need blood work and X-rays to check their health.

 General anesthesia is the best way to get the most thorough dental exam and cleaning.
 This ensures the safest, most thorough cleaning possible to remove plaque and tartar both above and below your pet's gum line.